nederhof/imagealign/README.md

 By pressing **a**, the existing point pairs are deleted, and corresponding point pairs are automatically found, using SIFT.
-In the Quadrilaterals mode, only four new points are introduced, at the corners of the images, under the assumption that one image resulted from another by a perspective transform.

-In the Triangles, Bilinear and Warp modes, the corresponding points are spread out over the images.
+The points are spread out over the images.
+This is best used in the Triangles, Bilinear and Warp modes.
-There are often a small number of incorrect point pairs, which need to be removed manually.
-This is most conveniently done in the Warp mode.
+There are often a small number of incorrect point pairs, which need to be removed manually; this is most conveniently done in the Warp mode.

+By pressing **f**,
+only four new point pairs are introduced, at the corners of the images, under the assumption that one image resulted from another by a perspective transform.
+This is best used in the Quadrilaterals mode.

 ## Acknowledgements